S01 - Aries

 The ram leads with its head.

 Not its claws like the scorpion.
 Not its teeth like the wolf.
 Not its poison like the asp.
 Its forehead.
 The hardest point of the body driven into the obstacle at full momentum.
 No feinting.
 No flanking.
 No waiting to see whether the obstacle will move on its own.
-The direct application of everything - the entire body's momentum, the full commitment of force - to the point of resistance.
+The direct application of everything.
+The entire body's momentum, the full commitment of force, to the point of resistance.

-This is the Aries processing style in its most essential form.
 The information arrives after the charge.
 You lower your head and you hit the thing and then you find out whether it gives way.
 Not before.
 The learning is in the impact.
 The assessment happens on the other side of the action, not before it.

 The ram's horns are not hunting weapons.
 The scorpion's sting hunts.
 The wolf's teeth hunt.
 The ram's horns are for the direct test of force against force.
 Ram against ram.
 The horns as the measuring instrument of pure forward momentum.
 What can I move.
 What moves me.
 The answer requires the charge.